NagliNagli/naglinagli.github.io1/_posts/2021-02-25-Cache_Poisoning.md

 ---
 layout: single
-title: Poisoning your Cache for 1000$ - Approach walkthrough
+title: Poisoning your Cache for 1000$ - Approach to Exploitation walkthrough
 date: 2021-02-25
 classes: wide
 thumbnail: https://galnagli.com/images/Samsung_teaser.png
 image: https://galnagli.com/images/Samsung_teaser.png
 ---

-**Poisoning your Cache for 1000$ - Approach walkthrough**
+**Poisoning your Cache for 1000$ - Approach to Exploitation walkthrough**

 ![preview](/images/cache-poison.jpg)

 ## General

-Cometh the month of February I was surprised to open my email seeing that I have recieved a new private program invite frm Bugcrowd, as this is a rare occasion for many during the last couple of months.
+Cometh the month of February I was surprised to open my email and seeing that I have recieved a new private program invite from Bugcrowd, as this is a rare occasion for many during the last couple of months.

-The program was fairly new, and I received the invite 2 days upon the official launch, meaning that there already was first sweep for bugs from the first batch of security researchers.
+The program was fairly new, and I received the invite 2 days upon their official launch, meaning that there already was first sweep for bugs from the first batch of security researchers.

-I had good feeling about the program as I could find the first Reflected XSS on it in roughly 2 minutes from it's login page on a path which looked like the following:
+I had good feeling about the program as I could find Reflected XSS on it in roughly 2 minutes of work, as the login page had vulnerable "returnTo" parameter which looked like the following:

 ```javascript
 https://example.com/login?returnTo=javascript:alert(document.domain)